gnu3ra/Scatterbrain-Protocol/README.md

 Scatterbrain is very high level (basically sending raw text) in order to work over more obscure transports like BLE and static QR codes.

-## Packet Types
+## Stanza types
-The scatterbrain has two 'packet' types: Advertise and Block Data.
-NOTE: these are more like variable length stanzas, but I still call them 'packets'.
+The scatterbrain protocol's communication is done in predefined 'stanzas'

 #### Advertise
-This is mainly to signal that a device is present, and to announce its capabilities.
-This may not be a physical 'packet' for some systems, as it may use an existing service discovery framework at a lower level
+Used to announce a device and its capabilities.
+This may not be a physical 'packet' for some systems, as it may use an existing service discovery framework at a lower level.

 Device type
 0: Android